 2. Partnership Working

 Although the Trafford Strategic Safeguarding Partnership (Children) works to different legislation (Care Act 2014; Children Act 1989, Children Act 2004 and Children and Social Work Act 2017 ) to the Trafford Strategic Partnership (Adults) and therefore has different statutory duties and responsibilities, there are significant overlaps in the processes they use, and the organisations and professionals which support the TSSP to deliver its objectives.

 Such areas of common work include young people transitioning between children’s and adult services (see Transition to Adult Care and Support), domestic violence and abuse (see Domestic Violence and Abuse) and children and adults in specific circumstances children and adults in specific circumstances (see Adults in Specific Circumstances and Children in Specific Circumstances).
-These provide potential for joint working between the TSSB partners and / or their sub groups.
+These provide potential for joint working between the TSSP partners and / or their sub groups.
 It is important therefore that any joint working practices or opportunities for joint working and sharing of information are explored.

 2. Responsibilities to Safeguard Children

 If a professional working with an adult becomes aware a child is suffering or is likely to suffer significant harm, they have a duty to safeguard and promote the welfare of the child.
 All staff must be aware that where there is a concern that an adult experiencing or at risk of abuse or neglect and there are children in the same household, the children too could be at risk.

 As well as child protection issues, agencies or professionals who work with adults can also have a key role in referring a child for early help which means relevant services providing support as soon as a problem emerges at any point in a child’s life.